Location and place

 - major improvement schemes in Grays, Tilbury and Lakeside

-- a transformation of Purfleet that will build upon the success of the internationally-acclaimed cultural and creative industries centre at High House Production Park
+- a transformation of Purfleet-on-Thames that will build upon the success of the internationally-acclaimed cultural and creative industries centre at High House Production Park

 Homes and houses